puyacodes/pdcsc/README.md

 Whitespaces at either sides of the lines are also ignored.

+Developers can manually modify changeset templates, add more sections or items.
+However, this is not neccessary, as `pdcsc` is smart enough to manage the changeset, automatically adding new changed files into the template.

 ## Full Changeset
-By default, `pdcsc` generates sections based on the files changed.
+By default, `pdcsc` generates changeset's sections based on the files changed.

 For example, if we have only changed a stored procedure, only a `Procedures` section is added to the changeset.

-However, using a `-fc` or `--full-changeset` argument in CLI, we can ask `pdcsc` to include all sections in changeset the template, even for empty ones.
+However, using a `-fc` or `--full-changeset` argument in CLI, we can ask `pdcsc` to include all sections in the template, even empty sections.

 ## Custom sections
-There are two especial sections that provide the user to define any custom script to be executed at the start (before) and the end (after) of executing the changeset.
+There are two especial sections that provide the user to define any custom statements or queries to be executed at the start (before) and the end (after) of executing the changeset.

-- `Custom Start`: custom script and sql statements that are run before changeset script.
+- `Custom Start`: run before changeset script.
-- `Custom End`: custom script and sql statements that are run after changeset script.
+- `Custom End`: run after changeset script.

 ## Changeset modification
-By default, `pdcsc` manages the changeset automatically, adding new items or removing deleted ones if their files are deleted.
+As it was said, `pdcsc` manages the changeset automatically, adding new items or removing deleted items if their files are deleted.

-So, the user doesn't need to worry about anything.
+So, the user does not need to worry about anything.

-The only thing he needs to do is working his normal job, adding new scripts, editing existing scripts, or removing an object (like a sproc).
+The only thing he needs to focus on is his normal job, i.e. adding new tables, stored-procedure, editing existing user-defined functions, changing existing tables (adding a new column), defining new foreign keys, removing a stored procedure or table that will not be used any more, etc.

-The only thing the user needs to do is to issue a `pdcsc` command to update current branche's changeset.
+The only thing the user needs to do and should not forget is to issue a `pdcsc` command and update his branche's changeset.

+He can then push his branch so that it is merged and his changes are applied to databases (based on cicd configs).

-While `pdcsc` manages the changeset automatically, it is also possible for the user to manually manipulate the changeset, like adding new items.
+While `pdcsc` manages changesets automatically, developers can manually modify the changesets.

-Although, this is not required, at times, user may want to encforce an object to be listed in a changeset even though it didn't have any changes in current branch.
+Although, this is not required, at times, a developer may want to encforce an object to be listed in a changeset even though it didn't have any changes in current branch.

 ## Idempotent changeset
 An ideal changeset is a changeset that is idempotent regarding the changes it will apply on database.